OlgierdL/iinf/README.md

-# A tool to asses precision of molecular predictions
+# A tool to assess a quality of RNAP predictions

 ## Features: